vbsamuel/Census_Tracts/README.md

 Metropolitan and Micropolitan statistical areas can span one or more counties and states.
 For instance, "New York-Northern New Jersey-Long Island, NY-NJ-PA" is a Metropolitan Statistical Area and Core Based Statistical Area that is centered around New York City, extends east through Long Island and west through northern New Jersey and parts of Pennsylvania.

-For this challenge, we want to know for each Core Based Statistical Area, the
+We will get an output file that provides information about each of the Core Based Statistical Area:
 * total number of census tracts,
 * total population in 2000,
 * total population in 2010 and